 Velodrome wrote the playbook that Aerodrome followed.
-As the original ve(3,3) DEX, it pioneered the model that now dominates L2 liquidity — and with the January 2026 merger, it's no longer a standalone Optimism DEX but part of the unified Aero Superchain platform.
+As the original ve(3,3) DEX, it pioneered the model that now dominates L2 liquidity — and with the Q2 2026 merger, it's no longer a standalone Optimism DEX but part of the unified Aero Superchain platform.

 The ve(3,3) mechanics are identical to Aerodrome: lock VELO tokens for veVELO voting power, vote weekly on pool emissions, earn 100% of trading fees from supported pools plus external bribes.
 The key difference is ecosystem positioning — Velodrome serves Optimism-native protocols, while Aerodrome serves Base.